Bocconi-StatCSPhD-CS1-2023/Wei/README.md

-We implement
-(1) two basic collision resistant hash functions
+We first implement (1) Number Theoretical Transformation (2) and SHA3.
+Based on them, we implement (3) two lattice based collision resistant hash functions and (4) the standard post-quantum KEM Kyber.
-(2) a standard module-lattice based KEM, Kyber